fspivack/paropts/README.md

 - Any invalid options will result in the code exiting with exit code 1, and will also instruct the user to type `<your-command-name> --help`
 - The user putting in an option requiring an argument, and not providing one (or providing a dashed argument which looks like an option) will also result in exiting with an error
 - The function `po_usage` will wrap according to the end user's terminal width
+- Note that, in`po_usage`, the order of the options is determined by the alphabetical order of the **variable names** to store the option in

 ## Example